holgr/php-ddns53/README.md

 IncR53.php takes your AWS ID and secret key.

 The main file ddns53.php needs the Hosted Zone ID that you find in your AWS Management Console.

+Just put all three files into the same directory and run "php ddns53.php"